 A true ketogenic diet for cancer needs to have its foundation in fat.
 In fact, you need 60-70% coming from fat as part of your diet.
 And, no, it’s not the Atkins diet.
 You can’t eat a cheese and sausage omelet with a side of bacon and expect to live a long and healthy life.

-To get to 60-70% fat from a vegan diet takes a while.
+Getting to 60-70% fat from a vegan diet takes a while.
 The good news is, we have developed many recipes and dishes that are exactly in this range.
 They are raw and vegan and contain 60-70% fat.
 You can’t achieve this randomly, it takes years of experience and knowledge.
 We share and teach this to people who visit An Oasis of Healing.

 This is what happens to Type 1 diabetics.
-Type 1 diabetics who don’t have any insulin end up going into keto acidosis.
+Type 1 diabetics who don’t have any insulin end up going into ketoacidosis.
 It is even possible to die from this so it is not something you can take lightly.
 It’s important to undergo a ketogenic diet for cancer under a medical team’s supervision who knows what they are doing.

-A Ketogenic Diet for Cancer Needs To Be Managed by an Experienced Medical Team
+A Ketogenic Diet For Cancer Needs To Be Managed By An Experienced Medical Team

 What’s important to understand is when you are eating 20% cooked food as part of your diet, it’s not that you need it.
 You’re doing this to feed your tongue but it’s okay.
 It’s okay to do things to feel good, you have to.
 If you don’t feel good about what you’re doing, if you feel like you’re a victim or that you are deprived, that’s not good.

 Feeling like this will affect your immune system in a negative way.
 If you think that there is a certain food that you will never be able to eat again and this makes you upset, it is not healthy.
-If this is the case, apply the 20% rule and use in moderation.
+If this is the case, apply the 20% rule and use it in moderation.
 It’s important to live in happiness.